Pyramid Fusion Transformer for Semantic Segmentation: Experiments

-\textbf{Cross-resolution inter-query attention.} In our framework, we propose a novel cross-scale inter-query attention module to allow the multiple scales to propagate and aggregate useful information to other scales.
-To verify the benefit by such a module, we conduct experiments to remove the cross-resolution query attention.
+\textbf{Effects of cross-scale inter-query attention.} In our framework, we propose a novel cross-scale inter-query attention module to allow the multiple scales to propagate and aggregate useful information to other scales.
+To verify the benefit by such a module, we conduct experiments to remove the cross-scale query attention.
 After such removal, our framework can be viewed as a multi-scale variant of MaskFormer~\cite{maskformer} with fixed-matching between queries and categories.
-With Swin-T backbone, we obtain a similar performance of 48.6 mIoU but observe a more significant performance drop of 1.3 mIoU when paired with a ResNet-50 backbone.
-We deduce that transformer backbones are capable of capturing stronger contextual information across feature map scales already, and CNNs can benefit more from our proposed module.
-A more detailed experiment can be found in the supplementary. \st{The results are reported in \ref{tab:sharing}(row 1).
-On PASCAL-Context, when we remove the cross-resolution attention, the performance has a slight decrease ($-0.17$ mIoU).
-However, when the same model is applied to larger datasets, we observe a larger gaps in terms of mIoU scores when removing this component on COCO-Stuff-10K ($-0.51$ mIoU) and ADE20K ($-1.27$ mIoU).}
+As shown in Fig.~\ref{fig:supp-qattn}, with the Swin-T backbone, we observe a slight performance drop of 0.1 mIoU without the proposed module.
+With the Swin-B and the Swin-L backbones, the performance drops become more prominent~(0.8 and 0.4 mIoU drops respectively).
+Moreover, significant performance drop of 1.3 mIoU is observed when paired with the ResNet-50 backbone.
+Noticeable performance drops are also observed with the ResNet-101 and the ResNet-101c backbones~(0.4 and 1.1 mIoU drops respectively).
+The comprehensive experimental results show that our proposed cross-scale inter-query attention module is beneficial for different backbones in general.